×

 Evidence of ASCVD

-• PAD or stable angina
+• Peripheral artery disease (PAD) or stable angina

 • AND